 Aurinia saxatilis.
-Height to 8-30cm (4-12").
-Basket of Gold Alyssum seeds produce a low-growing evergreen perennial produces a profuse golden bloom from mid- to late spring.
+Basket of Gold Alyssum seeds produce a low-growing evergreen perennial with a profuse golden bloom from mid- to late spring.
 It is widely used in rock gardens and alpine beds, or cascading down rock walls.
-Butterflies, bees, and birds love the dainty wildflower clusters.
+Butterflies, bees, and birds are attracted to the dainty flower clusters.
 After bloom, its attractive silvery foliage makes a wonderful ground cover.
 Provide good drainage in full sun.
 Named for its similarity to Alyssum, Basket of Gold is not a true Alyssum.
 Rather, it is a fairly tough and easy perennial plant that blooms from mid-spring to the beginning of summer.
-Hardy in Zones 4 to 10.
+Height to 8-30cm (4-12").
+Hardy to Zone 4.

 An Evergreen perennial with the slightly misleading common name Basket of Gold Alyssum.
 Remember that the common name Alyssum is a bit misleading.
 This Basket of Gold Alyssum is actually Aurinia saxatilis, and Snow Cloth Alyssum is actually Lobularia maritima.
 Alyssum describes the shape and size of the plants more than any true botanical details.
 Continue reading below for some tips on how to grow Aurinia from seed.

 Exposure: Full sun

 Indoors, start Aurinia seeds 8-10 weeks before planting out.
 Or direct sow in early spring, when there is still a risk of frost, or in early autumn.

 Sow seeds on the surface of the soil.
 Light is required to help the seeds break their dormancy.
 At 10-12°C (50-55°F) Aurinia seeds will take 5 to 14 days to sprout.

 If transplanting from indoor starts, do so in early spring when the soil is still cool, but the threat of frost has passed.
 Or transplant out in early Autumn.
 Space plants around 30cm (12″) apart in full sun, in well-drained soil.
 Aurinia plants will become leggy in rich soil, so do not feed.
 Water plants in periods of very dry weather.
 Cut plants back hard after flowering to prevent self sowing.